Breakthrough Prize in Fundamental Physics

-Physics Frontiers Prize has only been awarded for 2 years.
+Physics Frontiers Prize has only been awarded for two years.
 Laureates are automatically nominated for next year's Breakthrough Prize in Fundamental Physics.
-If they are not awarded the prize the next year, they will each receive USD$300,000 and be automatically nominated for the Breakthrough Prize in Fundamental Physics in the next 5 years.
+If they are not awarded the prize the next year, they will each receive USD$300,000 and be automatically nominated for the Breakthrough Prize in Fundamental Physics in the next five years.

 Laureates

-The following is a listing of the laureates, by year (including Special Prize winners).
+This is a listing of the laureates by year (including Special Prize winners):

 New Horizons in Physics Prize

 The New Horizons in Physics Prize, awarded to promising junior researchers, carries an award of $100,000.